MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-eg-get-started.md

 ## Country-specific configuration for Egyptian electronic invoice (EG) Electronic invoicing feature

 Some of the parameters from the **Egyptian electronic invoice (EG) Electronic invoicing feature** are published with default values.
-Review teh values and if necessary, update the values to better reflect your business operation before you deploy the Electronic invoicing feature to the Service environment.
+Review the values and if necessary, update the values to better reflect your business operation before you deploy the Electronic invoicing feature to the Service environment.

 This section complements the **Country-specific configuration for Electronic invoicing feature** section in the topic [Get started with Electronic invoicing](e-invoicing-get-started.md).